otto-de/api-guidelines/content/guidelines/040_Events-MVP/040_Kafka/index.md

 # Kafka

-Kafka is a possible transport for asynchronous communication.
+Kafka is a possible protocol for asynchronous communication.
 This section provides rules that specify how to use Kafka.